Updated: February 27, 2015

 Microsoft Azure Media Services is an OData-based REST service that exposes objects such as Assets, Jobs, Tasks, and so on, as entities that can be queried in the same way as other OData entities.
 Furthermore, Media Services is built on OData v3, which means you can submit HTTP request bodies in atom+pub or verbose JSON, and receive your responses in the same formats.

 Uploading content with the REST API involves multiple steps.
-The Ingesting Assets with the Media Services REST API topic shows you how to upload your content into a Media Services account using JSON with Media Services REST APIs.
+The Ingest Assets with the Media Services REST API topic shows you how to upload your content into a Media Services account using JSON with Media Services REST APIs.